-Italy Bordering Countries:
+Italy Bordering Countries: Austria

-Agrigento, Alessandria, Ancona, Andria, Aosta, Arezzo, Ascoli Piceno, Asti, Avellino, Bari, Barletta, Belluno, Benevento, Bergamo, Bologna, Bolzano, Brescia, Brindisi, Caltanissetta, Caserta, Catania, Catanzaro, Chieti, Como, Cosenza, Cremona, Cuneo, Enna, Ferrara, Florence, Foggia, Forli, Frosinone, Gela, Genoa, Grosseto, Imperia, Isernia, La Spezia, L'Aquila, Latina, Lecce, Livorno, Lucca, Macerata, Mantova, Massa, Matera, Messina, Milano (Milan), Modena, Monza, Napoli (Naples), Novara, Otranto, Padova, Palermo, Parma, Pavia, Perugia, Pesaro, Pescara, Pisa, Pistoia, Placenza, Pordenone, Potenza, Prato, Ragusa, Ravenna, Reggio di Calabria, Rieti, Rimini, Roma (Rome), Rovigo, Salerno, Savona, Siena, Siracusa, Taranto, Tarviso, Teramo, Terni, Tirano, Trapani, Trento, Treviso, Turin, Udine, Varese, Venece, Vercelli, Verona, Vincenza and Viterbo.
+Agrigento, Alessandria, Ancona, Andria, Aosta, Arezzo, Ascoli Piceno, Asti, Avellino, Bari, Barletta, Belluno, Benevento, Bergamo, Bologna, Bolzano, Brescia, Brindisi, Caltanissetta, Caserta, Catania, Catanzaro, Chieti, Como, Cosenza, Cremona, Cuneo, Enna, Ferrara, Florence, Foggia, Forli, Frosinone, Gela, Genoa, Grosseto, Imperia, Isernia, La Spezia, L'Aquila, Latina, Lecce, Livorno, Lucca, Macerata, Mantova, Massa, Matera, Messina, Milano (Milan), Modena, Monza, Napoli (Naples), Novara, Otranto, Padova, Palermo, Parma, Pavia, Perugia, Pesaro, Pescara, Pisa, Pistoia, Placenza, Pordenone, Potenza, Prato, Ragusa, Ravenna, Reggio di Calabria, Rieti, Rimini, Roma (Rome), Rovigo, Salerno, Savona, Siena, Siracusa, Taranto, Tarviso, Teramo, Terni, Tirano, Trapani, Trento, Treviso, Turin, Udine, Varese, Venice, Vercelli, Verona, Vincenza and Viterbo.

 Italy Natural Resources:

-Italy has numerous minerals, some of which are asbestos, barite, fluorospar, mercury, zinc, feldspar and sulfur pyrite.
+Italy has numerous minerals, some of which are asbestos, barite, fluorspar, mercury, zinc, feldspar and sulfur pyrite.
 Utilized and potential fuel resources include coal, natural gas and crude oil reserves.
 Various other resources include potash, marble, pumice, fish and arable land.

 Italy Natural Hazards: